adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 # **Key takeaways from my work**

-1. The ability to quickly try combinations of metric functions is crucial for finding a practical trajectory metric set; in other words, hardcoding a pipeline around some fixed functions will be inevitably unwieldy.
+1. The ability to quickly try combinations of metric functions is crucial for finding a practical trajectory metric set; in other words, hardcoding a pipeline around some fixed functions will inevitably make for slower progress.
 1. My starting grab-bag of rates-of-change kinematics metrics + PCA works pretty well!
 It will serve as a good benchmark, going forward.
 1. Training on actual, hand-labeled human data will be key for pushing further.
-It seems very likely that Pathr's simulation data is not capturing certain intrinsic and eccentric human movements.
+It seems very likely that Pathr's simulation data, while currently doing a great job at adding randomness, is not capturing certain intrinsic and eccentric human movements.